GradingAttack: Exposing Security Vulnerabilities in LLM Based Educational Grading Agents: Introduction

-While LLMs have demonstrated considerable promise in ASAG, concerns regarding their robustness, fairness and safety remain.
+While LLM based grading agents have demonstrated considerable promise, concerns regarding their security, robustness, and trustworthiness remain critical barriers to reliable deployment.
 Recent research indicates that even state-of-the-art LLMs remain highly vulnerable to adversarial attacks.
-For example, Zou et al. show that carefully crafted attack suffixes can bypass alignment mechanisms and elicit objectionable outputs across multiple models, including ChatGPT \cite{zou2023universal}.
-This highlights a risk that individuals with malicious intent may leverage these adversarial attack methods to carry out harmful activities.
+For example, Zou et al. show that carefully crafted attack suffixes can bypass alignment mechanisms and elicit objectionable outputs across multiple models, including ChatGPT \citep{zou2023universal}.
+When grading agents operate in the wild, such security vulnerabilities become particularly concerning, as malicious actors may exploit these weaknesses to manipulate agent behavior and compromise educational fairness.

-Specifically, in the educational domain, academic dishonesty remains a persistent challenge, with large-scale reviews reporting that 70-86\% of students engage in cheating on exams or assignments during their college career \cite{whitley1998factors,klein2007cheating}.
+Specifically, in the educational domain, academic dishonesty remains a persistent challenge, with large-scale reviews reporting that 70-86\% of students engage in cheating on exams or assignments during their college career \citep{whitley1998factors,klein2007cheating}.
 Prior to the emergence of LLMs, students had already discovered various methods to exploit traditional ASAG models.
-A common strategy involves submitting answers laden with relevant keywords in a disorganized manner, which often succeeds in deceiving these models into assigning higher scores despite the lack of coherent understanding \cite{filighera2020fooling}.
-Advanced Transformer based models like BERT and RoBERTa can also be easily deceived by subtle modifications to student responses, such as strategic word substitutions and syntactic restructuring, which maintaining surface-level semantic relevance while manipulating scores \cite{filighera2024cheating}.
+A common strategy involves submitting answers laden with relevant keywords in a disorganized manner, which often succeeds in deceiving these models into assigning higher scores despite the lack of coherent understanding \citep{filighera2020fooling}.
+Advanced Transformer based models like BERT and RoBERTa can also be easily deceived by subtle modifications to student responses, such as strategic word substitutions and syntactic restructuring, which maintain surface-level semantic relevance while manipulating scores \citep{filighera2024cheating}.